 As Associate Director, Jim manages income-generating activities, IT services, contracts, business management and associated processes.
 Jim brings a strong corporate sector background from both California and Colorado.
 His experience includes world-wide distribution, business administration, marketing, product support, North and South America product sales, and start-up operations management.
 In addition to his corporate experience, his nonprofit responsibilities included class development/instructor and building refurbishment foreman.
 His foundation includes faith, his wife, family, friends, and camping off the grid.

 Public Affairs Director

 As Public Affairs Director, Lauren works with CDSA members and coalition partners to develop communications and engagement strategies that support our mission.
 Lauren has spent her career in nonprofit and government service.
 Before joining CDSA, she worked in fundraising and executive support for a national human rights nonprofit in Washington, DC, and was previously appointed to a federal agency where she worked on policy and public engagement.
 In her home state of Missouri, she handled veterans’ casework from the district office of a U.S. Senator.
-She’s now enjoying the west coast with her fiancé and their parakeets, Biscuit, Basil, and Brie.
+She’s now enjoying the west coast with her fiancé and their budgies, Biscuit, Basil, and Brie.